What is an investigation?

-Once we’ve established the basic facts, our first step is to get an RSPCA Farm Livestock Officer (FLO) or one of our own RSPCA Assured Assessors on-site as quickly as possible to check out the situation in person.
+Once we’ve established the basic facts, our first step is to get one of our own RSPCA Assured Assessors on-site as quickly as possible to check out the situation in person.
 We try to make sure that these visits are unannounced, however, sometimes this isn’t possible, particularly during national lockdowns or when the sites are in very remote locations.

 While on-site, a detailed report is made, and if relevant, evidence such as videos, photos and copies of paperwork are gathered.